megaannum/forms/tutorial/forms/CodeStructure.md

 that the Form its self responses to.

-One such character, in particular, is very relevant for this Form and that is the &ltEsc> character.
-To stop this Form from running, since it has no explicit 'close' or 'submit' Button, is to press the &ltEsc> key.
+One such character, in particular, is very relevant for this Form and that is the &lt;Esc> character.
+To stop this Form from running, since it has no explicit 'close' or 'submit' Button, is to press the &lt;Esc> key.

-The &ltCntl-H> keyboard entry is also handled by the Form.
+The &lt;Cntl-H> keyboard entry is also handled by the Form.
 It the way of invoking context-sensitive-help from the keyboard.
 Any 'purpose' information associated with the Form will be displayed in an information dialog.

-Additionally, the Form responds to a &ltRightMouse> click.
-Like the keyboard &ltCntl-H>, this will display Form context-sensitive-help.
+Additionally, the Form responds to a &lt;RightMouse> click.
+Like the keyboard &lt;Cntl-H>, this will display Form context-sensitive-help.
 If the mouse click was over an interactive Glyph, a Glyph that can have focus, then, both Glyph usage Help is displayed and any purpose Help associated with the Glyph is also displayed.